aragon/aragon-court/docs/2-architecture/readme.md

 ## 2.4.
 Entry point

-The main entry point of the protocol is `Court`, this component inherits from `Controller`.
+The main entry point of the protocol is `AragonCourt`, this component inherits from `Controller`.
-This allows to guarantee a single and immutable address to the users of the Court protocol.
-The `Court` component does not implement core logic, only the main entry points of the protocol where each request is forwarded to the corresponding modules of the `Controller` to be fulfilled.
+This allows to guarantee a single and immutable address to the users of the Court protocol. `AragonCourt` does not implement core logic, only the main entry points of the protocol where each request is forwarded to the corresponding modules of the `Controller` to be fulfilled.

-Detailed information about the `Court` component can be found in [section 4](../4-entry-points).
+Detailed information about `AragonCourt` can be found in [section 4](../4-entry-points).